Nationals vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have won in 33, or 39.3%, of the 84 contests they have been named as odds-on underdogs this year.
+- The Nationals have been underdogs in 85 games this season and have come away with the win 34 times (40%) in those contests.

-- Washington is 27-35 this season when entering a game as the underdog by +125 or more on the moneyline.
+- Washington has entered 37 games this season as the underdog by +150 or more and is 18-19 in those contests.

-- The moneyline set for this matchup implies the Nationals have a 44.4% chance of walking away with the win.
+- The moneyline set for this matchup implies the Nationals have a 40% chance of coming away with a victory in the contest.

+- Washington's games have gone over the total in 44 of its 92 chances.

-- Washington and its opponents have hit the over in 43 of its 91 games with a total this season.
+- The Nationals are 7-5-0 against the spread in their 12 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!